It’s Not Just Business;

 What If I Am Incapacitated And There Is No Living Will Or Designated Health Care Proxy In Place?

-If you do not appoint a proxy, New York statues designate who can speak on your behalf.
+If you do not appoint a proxy, New York statutes will dictate who can speak on your behalf.
 This person may not be the best choice for you or your family.
 For example, the law could designate a brother or sister you have been out of touch with for many years, when a close friend, clergy person or neighbor who knows you well would be more likely to make decisions in your best interest.

 What Is An “Appointment Of Agent For The Disposition Of Remains?”